minkhaung-mkks/prep-learn/README.md

 ## Latest Update

+Currently Quiz mode is like 60% done, I only need to re-write the questionCard Component to not rely on hasSubmitted on displaying if the answer is correct or not afterwards I would say its 80% done.
+The rest being bug testing and styling

-I'm trying to get the practice test used at my school, it has much more questions that relates to reading passages instead of my own knowledge, which I found to be a challange right now.
+I'm trying to get the practice test used at my school, it has much more questions that relates to reading passages instead of my own knowledge, which I found to be a challange right now. ( Still trying T_T )

 ## Current Planned Timeline